iomesh/docs/docs/advanced-functions/multiple-cluster-management.md

 ## Operations & Management

-All procedures below are listed based on the example in [Multiple Cluster Deployment](../advanced-functions/multiple-cluster-management.md#deployment).
+All procedures below are based on the example in [Deployment](../advanced-functions/multiple-cluster-management.md#deployment).

 ### Upgrade Multiple Clusters

-> _Note:_
-> When upgrading multiple IOMesh clusters, upgrade the management cluster first and then the other clusters.
+When upgrading multiple IOMesh clusters, upgrade the management cluster first and then the other clusters.
 If not, the non-management cluster will be temporarily unavailable during the second upgrade, but all clusters will return to normal afterwards.

 **Procedure**

-1. [Upgrade the management cluster](../cluster-operations/upgrade-cluster.md), which is the first IOMesh cluster.
+1. [Upgrade the first IOMesh cluster](../cluster-operations/upgrade-cluster.md), which is the management cluster.

 2. After the first upgrade is complete, edit the second IOMesh cluster.

-    - View YAML config for the first IOMesh cluster.
+    - View the YAML config of the first IOMesh cluster.
       ```bash
-      kubectl edit iomesh iomesh-cluster -n iomesh 确认一下
+      kubectl get iomesh iomesh -n iomesh-system -o yaml
       ```

     - Edit the second IOMesh cluster, ensuring all values of `spec.*.image.tags` are consistent with the values of the first cluster.